 Virginia regulations govern the entry of animals into the Commonwealth.
 Details are available in Virginia’s Avian Entry Requirements.

-Before bringing a wild or exotic bird into Virginia, check with the Virginia Department of Game and Inland Fisheries to ensure that possession of the bird is not prohibited or restricted.
+Before bringing a wild or exotic bird into Virginia, check with the Virginia Department of Wildlife Resources to ensure that possession of the bird is not prohibited or restricted.

 If you are a resident of Virginia or are moving to Virginia, there are no entry requirements for you to bring in your personal pet birds.